pharo-open-documentation/pharo-wiki/General/Pragmas.md

   ^ isAdminMode
 ```

-Pragmas can also take literals as a parameter to configure their future handling.
+Pragmas can take literals as a parameter in order to configure their future handling.

 In our example, we might want to declare which parameters are optional.